Spirituality and psychiatry

 others and what lies beyond.

-These experiences are part of being human - they are as clearly
+These experiences are part of being human - they are just as

-conditions, such as dementia or head injury, as they are in
+other conditions, such as dementia and head injury, as

 Spirituality often becomes

-more important in times of distress, emotional stress, physical and
+more important in times of emotional stress, physical and mental

 All health care tries to